 - CORRECT The submission passed all tests: you solved this problem!
 Correct submissions do not incur penalty time. - COMPILER-ERROR There was an error when compiling your program.
 On the submission details page you can inspect the exact error (this option might be disabled).
 Note that when compilation takes more than 30 seconds, it is aborted and this counts as a compilation error.
 Compilation errors do not incur penalty time. - TIMELIMIT Your program took longer than the maximum allowed time for this problem.
 Therefore it has been aborted.
 This might indicate that your program hangs in a loop or that your solution is not efficient enough. - RUN-ERROR There was an error during the execution of your program.
-This can have a lot of different causes like division by zero, incorrectly addressing memory (e.g. by indexing arrays out of bounds), trying to use more memory than the limit, etc. Also check that your program exits with exit code 0! - OUTPUT-LIMIT Your program generated more output than the allowed limit.
-The solution is considered incorrect. - WRONG-ANSWER The output of your program was incorrect.
+This can have a lot of different causes like division by zero, incorrectly addressing memory (e.g. by indexing arrays out of bounds), trying to use more memory than the limit, reading or writing to files, etc. Also check that your program exits with exit code 0! - WRONG-ANSWER The output of your program was incorrect.
 This can happen simply because your solution is not correct, but remember that your output must comply exactly with the specifications of the judges.
 See testing below for more details. - TOO-LATE Bummer, you submitted after the contest ended!
 Your submission is stored but will not be processed anymore.

 The judges may have prepared multiple test files for each problem.
-DOMjudge will report back the first non-correct result as verdict.
+DOMjudge will report back the first highest priority non-correct result as verdict.